NoCodeNode/UPO/README.md

 ### Method 1️⃣: Keyboard Shortcut (Recommended)

 ```
-1. Select text on any webpage
+1. Type or select your prompt in any text field (ChatGPT, Claude, etc.)
+2. Select the text you want to optimize
-2. Press Ctrl+Q (Windows/Linux) or your custom shortcut (Mac)
+3. Press Ctrl+Q (Windows/Linux) or your custom shortcut (Mac)
-3. Watch the magic happen ✨
-4. Optimized text replaces your selection
+4. Watch as your prompt transforms into an optimized version ✨
+5. Submit the optimized prompt to your AI tool
+6. Get better results!
 ```

 > **💡 Tip**: Mac users should customize the shortcut first to avoid conflicts!